microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-04.md

 In this challenge, we will do the following:
 - modify the application configuration to enable quota enforcement.
 This is done by changing the LLM_QUOTA_ENFORCEMENT to 1
-- modify the application configuration to specify the llm transaction aggregate window: This is done by changing the LLM_QUOTA_ENFORCEMENT to 1
+- modify the application configuration to specify the llm transaction aggregate window: This is done by changing the LLM_QUOTA_ENFORCEMENT_WINDOW_SECONDS to 120
-- modify the application configuration to specify the number of transactions allowed for each school district within the window : This is done by changing the LLM_QUOTA_ENFORCEMENT to 1
+- modify the application configuration to specify the number of transactions allowed for each school district within the window : This is done by changing the LLM_QUOTA_ENFORCEMENT_MAX_TRANSACTIONS to 5
-- modify the application configuration to specify the cool down period when the transaction threshold is reach:  This is done by changing the LLM_QUOTA_ENFORCEMENT to 1
+- modify the application configuration to specify the cool down period when the transaction threshold is reach:  This is done by changing the LLM_QUOTA_ENFORCEMENT_COOL_DOWN_SECONDS to 300

-For this challenge our goal is to make sure quotas are adhered to and no school district is able to process more than 4 submissions within a 5 minute period.
+For this challenge our goal is to make sure quotas are adhered to and no school district is able to process more than 5 submissions within a 2 minute period.

+Any violation of this policy will result in a cool down period of 5 minutes.

 ## Success Criteria

+The service bus queue for each district should be suspended by disabling the receive queue when this threshold is reachd

 A successfully completed solution should accomplish the following goals:

-- Connection to Azure Cosmos DB, Azure Blob Store, Azure OpenAI and Azure Service Bus are using only managed identities
-- The quota enforcement is adhered to and that no school district exceeds the quota limit
+- The quota enforcement is adhered to and that no school district exceeds the quota limit.
+You should not see any new grading activity by the LLM during the cool down period.